Law of large numbers for a finite-range random walk in a dynamic random environment with nonuniform mixing: Equality of the limiting speeds: proof of Lemma

 \begin{proof} Let us start by showing that for every $j\in\NN$,

-Here, the rough idea is to consider two scenarios in which $\mathrm{Cross}_j$ does not occur.
-In the first scenario, $X^y$ stays too far from $X^{Z_j}$ to have any chance of crossing its path (in that case, we do have monotonicity for these two sample paths).
-In the second one, $X^y$ approaches $X^{Z_j}$ so that it has a chance of crossing its path, but then we can "force" both paths to coalesce, with probability $\gamma.$
+{ Let $j\in\N$.
+Here, the idea is to consider several scenarios in which $\mathrm{Cross}_j$ cannot occur.
+Two good scenarios are when $Z^y$ stays too far from $Z^{Y_j}$ to have any chance of crossing its path, and when the two paths coincide from the start ($Z^y_{jh_k}=Y_j$).
+The bad scenario is when $Z^y$ approaches $Z^{Y_j}$ close enough to have a chance of crossing its path, but then the two paths also have a chance to coalesce.